The iTind procedure delivers rapid relief of enlarged prostate symptoms through a clinically-proven, minimally invasive outpatient treatment.

 How do I know if the iTind procedure is right for me?

-The iTind procedure is a new alternative to prescription medication or invasive surgery.
+The iTind procedure is an alternative to prescription medication or invasive surgery.
 Ask your doctor about the iTind procedure if you do not want to take a pill every day, or if you have tried standard drug treatments and were unsatisfied with the level of symptomatic relief or the way they made you feel.
 The iTind procedure might also be the right choice for you if you are interested in preserving your sexual function and continence1,2, are worried about having a permanent implant, or are concerned about undergoing a surgery that would involve a long recovery and downtime.

 What can I expect during the iTind procedure?